 Last week I was having a discussion with a friend of mine about the “art of living” a balanced lifestyle.
 Balance means doing and not-doing.
-It is very easy to forget to exercise, stretch, meditate (conscious relaxation), create social gatherings, eat slowly, and eat healthy or to take some time out
+It is very easy to forget to exercise, stretch, meditate (conscious relaxation), create social gatherings, eat slowly, and eat healthy or to take some time out for yourself.

 I often remind my very busy patient “super moms and dads” about taking care of themselves.
 I often use the Oxygen Mask analogy to express my teachings about balance.
 When going over safety procedures on a plane pre-flight, a parent is instructed to use the mask first.
 The parent has to be able to have enough energy to “feed” the child his or her oxygen supply.
 The old saying goes, “You can’t give anything, if you don’t have anything to give.”